WordweaverProject/spec/PROTOCOL.md

 * A Resend Request must be sent on at least one supported transport shared with the recipient.
 * A Resend Request asks the recipient to send a range of messages again.
 * Messages are identified using the self counter.
+* If a resend request is sent for a message which has been discarded, no response should be sent.
 * A Resend Request is message type 4.